IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Sidney_Coleman" target="_blank">Sidney Coleman</a>

+>“...we should modify the meaning of "understand", and at the same time reduce our expectations of any proof of the Spin-Statistics Theorem.
+What is proved - whether truly or not, whether optimally or not, in an acceptable logical sequence or not - is that the existing theory is consistent with the spin-statistics relation.
+What is not demonstrated is a reason for the spin-statistics relation.
+>
+>To belabor the point, it is difficult to imagine a fundamental mechanism for the Pauli Exclusion Principle - upon which all depends - which predicates it (looking ahead to the work of Hall and Wightman) upon the analyticity properties of vacuum expectation values of products of quantized field operators.
+Did God - for lack of a better word - build a series of failed worlds which sputtered and died, or exploded and disintegrated, before discovering the stabilizing effect of anticommutation relations for half-integral spin fields?
+Was this before or after imposing the requirements of Lorentz invariance?
+Are we the lucky winners of a Monte Carlo simulation in which every choice was tried and one survived?
+>
+>Must we reduce our demands on physics to require only consistency?
+Does an understanding of the "Why?" of the spin-statistics relation have no direct answer in physics?
+Or must physics be formulated to include it?
+The Pauli result (Pauli's proof) does not explain the spin-statistics relation and cannot.
+The Neuenschwanders and the Feynmans of the world must remain unsatisfied (Ch.20)”

+― <a href="https://books.google.com/books?id=_A7tCgAAQBAJ&printsec=frontcover#v=onepage&q&f=false" target="_blank">Ian Duck, E C George Sudarshan</a>

+>“Once we have bitten the quantum apple, our loss of innocence is permanent.”[From <a href="https://en.wikipedia.org/wiki/Principles_of_Quantum_Mechanics" target="_blank">Principles of Quantum Mechanics</a>]

+― <a href="https://en.wikipedia.org/wiki/Ramamurti_Shankar" target="_blank">Ramamurti Shankar</a>

 >“It happened that one semester [around 1970] I was teaching GR, and I noticed that the formula in gauge theory for the field strength and the formula in Riemannian geometry for the Riemann tensor are not just similar -- they are, in fact, the same if one makes the right identification of symbols!
 It is hard to describe the thrill I felt at understanding this point..”

 ― <a href="https://en.wikipedia.org/wiki/Yang_Chen-Ning" target="_blank">Yang Chen-Ning</a>

+>“I was lucky enough to attend a few lectures of S. S. Chern just before he retired from Berkeley in which he said that the cotangent bundle (differential forms) is the feminine side of analysis on manifolds, and the tangent bundle (vector fields) is the masculine side.
+From this perspective, Hamiltonian mechanics is the feminine side of classical physics, [and] its masculine side is Lagrangian mechanics.”

+― <a href="https://people.ucsc.edu/~rmont/" target="_blank">Richard Montgomery</a>

 >“Black holes ain't as black as they are painted.
 They are not the eternal prisons they were once thought.
 Things can get out of a black hole, both to the outside, and possibly to another universe.
 So if you feel you are in a black hole, don't give up.
 There's a way out.”